 If you’ll be away from baking for a while and need to store your starter longer than a few weeks, it can go in the freezer.
 When ready to use it again, thaw it out in the refrigerator and refresh it a few times prior to baking with it.

 Remember, your starter is ready when it doubles in size, is bubbly and has a pleasant sweet-sour aroma.

 - For leftover sourdough starter (discard), you can keep it in a jar for use in other recipes, give some away or throw it out.
-It can be used in gluten free pancake and waffle recipes without having to double it in size… and it’s absolutely delicious (recipes coming soon!)!
+It can be used in gluten free sourdough pancakes, sourdough waffles or my gluten free sourdough pizza crust recipe without having to double it in size… and it’s absolutely delicious!
 I keep a jar in my refrigerator and refill it as I discard the leftover starter at refreshment time.
 The discard can be frozen too.

-- If you see any mold or a layer of pinkish/orange tent on the top of your starter, throw it out and make a new starter.
+- If you see any mold or a layer of pinkish/orange/white slimy color on the top of your starter, throw it out and make a new starter.
 This can be avoided simply keeping your starter happy and well fed, refreshing it weekly in the fridge or daily at room temperature.

 - Through testing this recipe, I found sweet white rice flour or AP 1-1 gluten free baking flour to be an essential component in developing a strong and consistent gluten free sourdough starter.
 Mixed with another whole grain flour such as buckwheat or brown rice flour yields consistent results.
-These are the only two whole grain flours I’ve tried.
-If you use another, please let us know how it goes in the comments!
+These are the only two whole grain flours I’ve tried when making this starter.
+If you use something different, please let us know how it goes in the comments!